IWGP Junior Heavyweight Championship: History

 The title was introduced on February 6, 1986, at a NJPW show.

 From August 5, 1996, until November 5, 1997, the title was part of the J-Crown, or J-Crown Octuple Unified Championship.
 The J-Crown was an assembly of eight different championships from several different promotions.
 It was created on August 5, 1996, when The Great Sasuke won an eight-man tournament.
 The IWGP Junior Heavyweight Championship, the British Commonwealth Junior Heavyweight Championship, the NWA World Junior Heavyweight Championship, the NWA World Welterweight Championship, the UWA World Junior Light Heavyweight Championship, the WAR International Junior Heavyweight Championship, the WWA World Junior Light Heavyweight Championship, and the WWF Light Heavyweight Championship were the eight championships that were involved.
 On November 5, 1997, then-champion Shinjiro Otani vacated all J-Crown belts but the IWGP Junior Heavyweight Championship after the World Wrestling Federation (WWF) retook control of its Light Heavyweight title, effectively ending the J-Crown.

+On November 12, 2023, the title belt itself became a champion during DDT's Ultimate Party 2023 event, by winning the company's comedic Ironman Heavymetalweight Championship, which is defended under a 24/7 rule: during the event, Hiromu Takahashi, who was both IWGP Junior Heavyweight Champion and Ironman Heavymetalweight Champion, successfully defended the latter title against Kazuki Hirata before laying in the ring.
+Because the Junior Heavyweight Championship belt was on Takahashi's chest when he did so, the referee counted this as a pinfall and declared the belt the new champion; Hirata quickly pinned the belt to win the Ironman Heavymetalweight Championship, although the Junior Heavyweight Championship and its belt remained in Takahashi's possession.

 Reigns

-There have been 93 reigns shared among 41 wrestlers with eight vacancies.
+As of October 13, 2025, there have been a total of 99 reigns shared among 43 wrestlers with eight vacancies.
 Title changes happen mostly at NJPW-promoted events, as it has only changed hands at non-NJPW events twice.
 Reigns 36 and 37 occurred on World Championship Wrestling's Nitro television program, when Juventud Guerrera defeated Jushin Thunder Liger on November 29, 1999, and on December 6, 1999, when Liger retrieved the championship by defeating Guerrera's stand-in Psychosis.
 Shiro Koshinaka was the first champion in the title's history.
 Liger holds the record for most reigns with eleven, over which he has successfully defended the title 31 times, more than any champion.
 He also holds the record for the longest reign in the title's history at 628 days during his sixth reign.
 Guerrera's only reign of 7 days is the shortest in the title's history.

-Hiromu Takahashi is the current champion in his fifth reign.
-He defeated previous champion Taiji Ishimori, El Desperado and Master Wato in a four-way match on January 4, 2023 at Wrestle Kingdom 17 in Tokyo, Japan.
+Douki is the current champion, in his second reign.
+He won the title by defeating El Desperado at Road to King of Pro Wrestling: Night 2 in Tokyo, Japan on October 6, 2025.